 A Combination of Deterrence and Detection

-As important as it is to respond quickly to fraud, avoiding the situation in the first place is the best plan of all.
+It’s important to respond quickly to fraud, avoiding the situation in the first place is the best plan of all.
 Although it is unrealistic to expect to completely eliminate the risk of fraud, the governing body and executives in a nonprofit organization can take effective steps to minimize the risk.

 By establishing an environment in which ethical behavior is expected, closing gaps in internal controls, and developing a proactive fraud identification and response program, nonprofits can hopefully reduce the financial and reputational risks associated with fraud.

 Lastly, larger organizations should strongly consider emulating Sarbanes-Oxley or SOx best practices.
-For example: Require the principal executive and financial officers of the nonprofit organization to certify the annual financial statements and Form 990 are accurate and complete and the organization has maintained adequate internal controls.
+For example: Require the principal executive and financial officer of the nonprofit organization certify the annual financial statements and Form 990 are complete and accurate, and the organization has maintained adequate internal controls.

 I welcome your thoughts and comments and please realize many of this can be applied to a for profit organization.